denoland/deno/std/manual.md

 document.getElementById("foo");
 ```

-It would compiler without errors like this:
+It would compile without errors like this:

 ```ts
 const [errors, emitted] = await Deno.compile("./main.ts", undefined, {